Brazil's Olympic medallist Felipe Kitadai officially junior coach in Austria

-After signing head coach and Olympic champion Yvonne Bönisch at the beginning of 2021, the Austrian Judo Association has announced the next coaching surprise: Brazilian Felipe Kitadai is to be installed as the junior national coach (U21 & U23).
+After signing head coach and Olympic champion Yvonne Bönisch at the beginning of 2021, the Austrian Judo Association could finally officially announce their coaching surprise: Brazilian Felipe Kitadai is to be installed as the junior national coach (U21 & U23).
+At 15 January he was likely added to the coaching staff but the coach had to wait for some formalities.

 The 32-year-old Kitadai was a competitor and friend of Austrian trailblazer Ludwig Paischer.
 Paischer was among the opponents that he fought most as well as Ashley McKenzie, Ganbat Boldbaatar, Nabor Castillo and Aaron Kunihiro who was his most frequent opponent.